 “Very concise, good examples, all in one place.”

 This set of cheat sheets is available as an easily-downloadable set of PDFs.
 In the four PDFs, you'll get:

-Just launched is our Worksheets for Irish Gaelic Pronunciation.
-This is a 30-page print-at-home group of lessons.
+Our Worksheets for Irish Gaelic Pronunciation is a 30-page print-at-home group of lessons.
 Learn to use the 4-Step Method through dozens of tasks with examples.
-Learn how to break apart Irish words, how to pronounce each part, and how to merge them altogehter.
+Learn how to break apart Irish words, how to pronounce each part, and how to merge them altogether.